How to Choose Your Perfect Wedding Venue

 *This is Part One of our wedding venue series.
 Check out part two here: 10 Questions to Ask Your Wedding Venue Before Booking

 You can’t make most of your other plans without choosing your venue first.
 You can’t choose or send out invitations or schedule any professionals like photography, catering, or music until you are certain about your date which you will need to be sure is available at the venue first and foremost!
 So, here are some questions to ask your venue before booking!

-– Search for venues within your budget window.
+1. Search for venues within your budget window.

 First, you will need to understand your venue budget.
-The average cost for a full day event is about $13,000.
+The average cost for a full day event space in 2021 is about $13,000.
 Of course while some venues charge more than that, many wedding venues aren’t quite that pricey.
 There are even a few places you can get hitched for under $1,000 (get in touch about our elopement photography options)!

 Your venue and your photographer are probably the most important things to consider for your wedding.
 It may be worth expanding your budget window and cutting back elsewhere for your perfect spot.

 Another important factor to consider is location.
 Some of the most beautiful wedding venues are tucked away in places you don’t usually go.
 Are your family and friends able to travel a bit to attend?
 If not, you might want to stick to a wedding venue in a more accessible location like the city.

 Pro tip: If a little bit of driving is do-able, look in places close to your target city, too.
 Just a little bit of driving takes you out of the city and opens up lots of new possibilities!
 If you happen to be getting married in Tennessee, check out these curated venue guides to help simplify your decision.

 3. Consider your guest count and the capacity of the venue.

 Next up to think about is capacity.
 How many guests do you expect to attend?
 This can be tough because you can’t send out invites before choosing a location so you won’t have been able to count your RSVPs yet!